 Online MBA Degree in Acquisitions and Contract Management

 Get program details about an online Master of Business Administration (MBA) degree in acquisitions and contract management.
 Read on to learn more about admission requirements and coursework.
-Schools offering Procurement degrees can also be found in these popular choices.

 What Is an Online MBA Program in Acquisitions and Contract Management?

 MBA programs lead to terminal degrees in business that can make you eligible for upper-level management and executive positions.
 Although online MBA degree programs are fairly common, concentrations in acquisition and contract management are offered online only through a few schools.
 If you want to study acquisition and contract management, another option is to enroll in an on-campus MBA program that offers courses or concentrations in the field.
 Studying acquisitions can teach you the nuances of business and finance that are involved when one company takes control of another.

 |Online Availability||Master of Business Administration (MBA) programs with a concentration in acquisition and management are rarely available online|

 |Admission Requirements||Bachelor's degree, GMAT scores, resume, letters of recommendation; professional business experience may be preferred|